progit/progit/de/04-git-server/01-chapter4.markdown

 <!--If you have any issues, it may be useful to add `loglevel=DEBUG` under the `[gitosis]` section.
 If you’ve lost push access by pushing a messed-up configuration, you can manually fix the file on the server under `/home/git/.gitosis.conf` — the file from which Gitosis reads its info.
 A push to the project takes the `gitosis.conf` file you just pushed up and sticks it there.
 If you edit that file manually, it remains like that until the next successful push to the `gitosis-admin` project.-->

 Solltest Du Probleme mit Gitosis haben, hilft es Dir vielleicht, wenn Du den Eintrag `loglevel=DEBUG` in der Sektion `[gitosis]` hinzufügst.
-Wenn Du keinen Push auf das Verwaltungsrepository ausführen kannst und Du dich damit ausgeschlossen hast, kannst Du die Konfiguration unter `/home/git/.gitosis.conf` manuell bearbeiten.
+Wenn Du keinen Push auf das Verwaltungsrepository ausführen kannst und Du Dich damit ausgeschlossen hast, kannst Du die Konfiguration unter `/home/git/.gitosis.conf` manuell bearbeiten.
 Diese Datei verwendet Gitosis als Konfigurationsdatei.
 Bei einem Push wird diese durch die im Verwaltungsrepository enthaltene Datei ersetzt.
 Wenn Du diese Datei also manuell änderst, bleibt diese bis zum nächsten erfolgreichen Push auf das Projekt `gitosis-admin` bestehen.

 <!--## Gitolite ##-->
 ## Gitolite ##